 Credit: Trish Matheny

 Wind resistance was another particularly strong characteristic of the Elite Gourmet.
-It features an electrically heated cooking surface with a lid that covers that space in its entirety.
+It features an electrically heated cooking surface with a lid that covers the entire cooking space.
 As far as we can tell, this electric grill appeared to be completely unfazed by convective heat loss.

 The Elite Gourmet is a great choice for grilling in high winds thanks to the tempered glass lid that fully encloses the non-stick grill plate.